Description

 Applying this definition to our asset in some examples:

-• Looking at the downside risk of 8.4% in the last 5 years of Yale U's Unconventional Portfolio, we see it is relatively smaller, thus better in comparison to the benchmark SPY (12.2%)
+• The downside deviation over 5 years of Yale U's Unconventional Portfolio is 8.5%, which is smaller, thus better compared to the benchmark SPY (12.5%) in the same period.

-• Looking at downside volatility in of 8.7% in the period of the last 3 years, we see it is relatively lower, thus better in comparison to SPY (12%).
+• Looking at downside volatility in of 8.7% in the period of the last 3 years, we see it is relatively smaller, thus better in comparison to SPY (12.2%).

 Sharpe: